hipspy/hips/docs/develop.rst

 Develop
 *******

+To run tests accessing files from `hips-extra <https://github.com/hipspy/hips-extra>`_ repository, users must have it cloned on their system, otherwise some test cases will be skipped.
+This contains tiles from different HiPS surveys which are used by the drawing module.
+After this, the ``HIPS_EXTRA`` environment variable must be set up on their system.
+On UNIX operating systems, this can be set using ``export HIPS_EXTRA=path/to/hips-extra``.

 Want to contribute to the ``hips`` package?

 Great!
 Talk to us by filing a Github issue any time